 Noun פור (pur) means lot (hence the feast called Purim).
 Noun פורה (pura) denotes a winepress and פרור (parur) a cooking pot.

 The name Philistine means Grievers, Burrowers, Weakeners, but it is obviously a part of the larger story that begins with the rebel Abraham, who departed from his home in Babylon where the art of astronomy and other sciences of the external natural world dominated.
 After also rejecting Assyria and Egypt, Abraham settled in Canaan, where his grandson, Jacob became the house of Israel.
-Significantly, not only Jacob's grandfather Abraham and grandmother Sarah hailed from Babylon, so did his mother Rebecca and his own two wives Leah and Rachel and their maids Zilpah and Bilhah; the four arch-mothers of Israel's twelve tribes.
+Significantly, not only Jacob's grandfather Abraham and grandmother Sarah hailed from Babylon, so did his mother Rebekah and his own two wives Leah and Rachel and their maids Zilpah and Bilhah; the four arch-mothers of Israel's twelve tribes.